xytis/GURPS/Characters/Raagna/IV_story/Achiles_transformation.md

 Bob looks at you with consideration.

 -"Sorry, I might have overcomplicated this a bit.
 Let me try again.
 Keep your head safe.
 If something falls off, put it back on.
-If it does not work -- find a mage to it for you.
+If that does not work -- find a mage to do it for you.
 If there is no mage -- try glue or bandage, but your experience may wary.
 Got it?"

+-"Seems like a good deal.
+Got it."

+...

+First few weeks were strange for Achiles, as he no longer needed the mundane things he was used to, like eating, sleeping, peeing or breathing.
+Also, the numbness of his new body made him a bit clumsy.
+He spent the nights speaking with Bob or practicing to control his new body.